Environment

 In recent years, we have enhanced the energy efficiency of a number of our workplaces and we plan to incorporate these enhancements at other sites.
 We also target environmentally efficient buildings for our office space to further increase efficiency.

-Facility upgrades continue to increase energy efficiency.
+Facility upgrades (including those listed below) continue to increase energy efficiency.

 Electric vehicle charging stations